udaygirish/toddlerbot/docs/hardware/01_bill_of_materials.rst

 Please double-check the BOM to ensure you have all the necessary tools and purchasing any missing items before you start building.

 We recommend purchasing the **essentials** section first, in case any change of plan is needed.
 PCB files are not included in the BOM.
-Please refer to the :ref:`pcb` section for more information.
+Please refer to the :ref:`pcb_8ch` section for more information.

 .. raw:: html